 Author Tract: The portrayal of the Union soldiers in the film make it quite apparent that this film and the book it was based on were written by a pro-segregationist Southern apologist.

 Interestingly, although the author of the original book (Asa Earl Carter, writing under the pseudonym Forrest Carter) was both an active segregationist and a member of an independent Klan group, he was actually fairly even-handed in the novel.
 The Union massacre of surrendering guerrillas, for instance, was an invention of the film.
 In the book, Carter wrote the Union soldiers as simply accepting the surrender as agreed.
+Also in the book, the Redlegs were also guerillas (but pro-Union) rather than Union regulars.

 Blood Oath: Josey and Ten Bears take a blood oath to seal the "words of iron" peace treaty between the Comanches and Josey's friends at the Turner Ranch and Santo Rio.
 It is strongly implied, though unstated, that this also makes Josey and Ten Bears Blood Brothers.